 Radial (soft) shockwave

 Radial shockwaves produce radial pressure waves.
 These waves are produced by compressed air that accelerates a metal ball, which hits a metal tip.
-This collision produces a radial wave, strongest at the source and weakens as it moves away from the source.
+This collision creates a radial wave, strongest at the source and weakening as it moves away from the source.

-Generally, we use radial shockwave for superficial tendon structures such as the Achilles tendon, plantar fascia or tennis elbow.
+Generally, we use radial shockwave therapy for superficial tendon structures, such as the Achilles tendon, plantar fascia, or tennis elbow.

 Focused (hard) shockwave